Travel the world and have it count towards your International Economics Degree.

 - Tsinghua University (China)

 - Sciences Po Reims and Paris (France)

 An international internship is a short-term professional experience in a workplace to gain skills and knowledge related to your field of study.
 Students may choose to find their own self-directed international internship or may choose from a structured internship opportunity available through one of Go Global’s partners.

 Conduct research abroad at one of our 150 partner universities worldwide!
 Students may choose to embark on self-directed research abroad programs or structured research abroad programs.
 Research abroad allows undergraduates to learn new techniques, build your career as well as network and engage with other cultures.

 Take a UBC course led by a faculty member alongside a small group of peers abroad to experience hands-on learning.
 Each course is unique in location, length, and cost.
 Immerse yourself in another part of the world and bring course content to life.
-Visit our Global Seminar page to browse through a list of our programs.

 Spend the summer studying in an exciting international location without interrupting your winter semester course load.
 Take an intensive, focused course at another institution that you would not otherwise be able to take within your UBC degree.